General meaning

 ⌄

-Using pleasure as currency of exchange without ever naming the contract.
+Using pleasure as a currency of exchange without ever naming the contract.

 Calibration questions